SamAsEnd/SamAsEnd.github.io/_posts/2017-09-12-how-to-store-a-password.md

 only needs to go through the key space once to compromise every password.
 If they found a key for deciphering one password they can use it to decipher every password.

-### Third: An adversary can have a rainbow table for every key you could possibly have a password
+### Third: An adversary can have a rainbow table for every key you could possibly have as a password
 Plus they don't need to encrypt every possible password.
 They can encrypt one chosen password with every possible key once and sign up for your service with that password and look up the cipher in the rainbow table to learn the key.